If your employer remains in operation but you are unable to work due to COVID-19, you may wish to use paid leave rather than filing for UC.

 Notifying your employer to file an "occupational disease" WC claim, which requires you to show that COVID-19 is occurring more in your occupation/industry than in the general population

 To learn more about the WC process, please visit www.dli.pa.gov.

 Unpaid Wage Claims

-If you have been laid off and have not received your last paycheck or compensation you are owed, payment is be required by state law.
+If you have been laid off and have not received your last paycheck or compensation you are owed, payment to you is required by state law.
 If your regular payday has passed without payment, contact the Pennsylvania Bureau of Labor Law Compliance by calling 1-800-932-0665.
 You can also submit a claim by visiting www.dli.pa.gov.

-U.S. Small Business Association Disaster Assistance Loans for Small Businesses Impacted by Coronavirus (COVID-19)
+U.S. Small Business Association (SBA) Disaster Assistance Loans for Small Businesses Impacted by Coronavirus (COVID-19)

 SBA's Economic Injury Disaster Loans offer up to $2 million in assistance for a small business.
-These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+These loans can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing during the pandemic.

 Search for Employment

 Looking for work?
-Register on PA CareerLink and use the job search function to explore new occupations.
-There are several other resources on the site like links to trainings, job counselors, and more!
+Register on PA CareerLink at www.PACareerLink.pa.gov, and use the job search function to explore new occupations.
+There are several other resources on the site like links to trainings, job counselors, and more.

 Note to UC Claimants: Work Search and Work Registration requirements are temporarily waived for all UC claimants.
 Claimants are not required to prove they have applied or searched for a new job to maintain their UC benefits.
-Claimants are also not required to register with www.PACareerLink.pa.gov.
+Claimants are also not required to register with PA CareerLink.